The Trojan Horse Malware Effects On Computers

 The Different Trojan Horse Malware Effects

-Keyloggers keep a record of anything users type on their keyboard.
-It’ll eventually acquire passwords and usernames on any accounts they logged in.
-The cybercriminals will be able to compromise all their accounts which can result in identity theft.
+Keyloggers keep a record of anything users sort on their keyboard.
+It’ll eventually secure passwords and usernames on any accounts they logged within.
+Cybercriminals will be able to compromise all their accounts which can result in identity theft.
 Identity theft can harm their accounts, their reputations, and, most of all, their lives.
-The cybercriminals can use their bank accounts to purchase products or even blackmail any person.
+Cybercriminals can use their bank accounts to buy products or even blackmail any person.

 Manipulation of Requests